How Can Your Small Business Be a Home Run?

 I’m really on the fence on this one.
 At the end of the day I prefer to be in control of everything and to work on my own projects.
 That’s because my only experience with anything resembling a small business is blogging.

-With that being said there’s no telling how far you can be pushed when you have someone holding you accountable.
 Have you ever tried to compare your workouts from when you go with a training partner instead of going solo?
 It’s a different world.
 When you train alone you don’t push yourself as much.
 When you go to the gym with a training partner you push yourself harder than ever before and you see exactly what you’re made of.
 I imagine that it’s the same when running a small business.
 There’s only so much you can do alone.

-Get some experience under your belt.
+Get some experience before starting your own small business.

 What are you waiting for?
 The more you work and the more experience you get under your belt, the more knowledge you’ll acquire in your field of work.
 I think that this is a strong point but I don’t agree with it completely.
 I believe that the best experience can come from taking bold moves and failing once in a while.
 You don’t always have to acquire experience the conventional way.